 Drunk Driving in Arkansas

-According to the Centers for Disease Control and Prevention (CDC), a drunk driver is involved in 1/3 of traffic deaths.
+According to the Centers for Disease Control and Prevention (CDC), a drunk drivers are involved in 30% of traffic deaths.
 But there are measures being taken to help prevent drunk driving accident, such as sobriety checkpoints.
 Police can stop people to quickly check if drivers are impaired.
 If they suspect the person is intoxicated, they can issue a breathalyzer test.
 Drunk driving, however, is still a major issue in Arkansas and the rest of the country.

 The CDC reported on the effects of alcohol on traffic deaths in Arkansas.
 The data is from 2003-2012.
 The following facts were found:

 - 1,769 people were killed because of drunk driving between those years.

 - Arkansas saw higher death rates for nearly all age groups in 2012, when compared to the national average.

 - For the rate of death by drunk driving for all ages, Arkansas’ rate was 5.1 and the national average was 3.3.